midlantica/LovelyBunchOfCoconuts/content/memes/capitalism/the-problem-with-socialism-is.md

 ---
-title: 'The problem With Socialism Is'
+title: "The problem with Socialism is you eventually run out of other people's money"
 ---

 ![The problem with Socialism is you eventually run out of other people's money](/memes/capitalism/the-problem-with-socialism-is.jpg)